 Today, millions if not billions of photographs are taken with Digital Camerasand mobile phones, but there is a growing interest in analogue, Digital is commonly associated with convenience, there is no film, no chemicals, no light sensitive materials, and no darkroom needed.
 But some people think that digital is soulless and, despite the more complex process the film give a better and more pleasing result.
 Digital cameras started becoming available in consumer models in or around the mid 1990 but by about 10 years later sales of digital had completely overtaken analogue cameras.
 Kodak, one of the largest makes of film, said in 2005 they were not making any more new types of film.
 By around 2000 you started seeing many digital cameras coming into popular use.
 Almost overnight popular camera manufactures like Nikon, Canon, Pentax stopped making analogue cameras and started making digital models.

 So we went through this period of about 10 to 15 years of people just using digital cameras.
 It is difficult to say if it has anything to do with the whole hipster vibe but you will see people now going back to analogue in music and visual media and maybe in other areas too.
 It started with music, people started buying second hand vinyl albums in favour of CDs.
 In the last 5 years or so bands started producing vinyl records again.
 Now, if you walk into Tower Records the entire front part of the shop is devoted to vinyl.
-Music manufacturing had adapted and you will see the first edition of a new album available in vinyl.
+Music manufacturing had adapted and you will see the first edition of a new album available with a vinyl cover made by experts like Vinylcuttingmachineguide.
 The story is similar with film.